Authentic Lessons for 21st Century Learning

 Explain

 Refer back to the example lists you used in the Engage section.
-Model this examination activity for the entire class using one example list, the Best and Worst Cafeteria Foods.
-Then have the students lead the discussion for next list, 20 Best Disney Movies of All Time.
+Using slide 9, model this examination activity for the entire class using one example list, the Best and Worst Cafeteria Foods.
+Then, using slide 10, have the students lead the discussion for the next list, 20 Best Disney Movies of All Time.
 Ask the students to specifically consider the writing (text and dialog) and have them identify examples of writing techniques that connect with the reader.
 Solicit ideas about what good writers do to engage us and hold our attention and write these ideas on the board.
 Do they use humor?
 Hyperbole?
 Imagery?
 Ideas should include, but are not limited to, the use of humor, specific details such as imagery, descriptions, and facts, as well as simple, concise writing.

-Next, students will use the organizer to write a rough draft of their Top 5 choices.
+Next, display slide 12 and ask students to use a separate sheet of paper to write a rough draft of their Top 5 choices.
 The rough draft should have an introductory paragraph explaining why the topic is important and the criteria used to determine the list, as well as short paragraphs describing each entry on the list.
 Explain to them that they should use specific techniques, like the ones discussed, to engage their audience.

 After students have finished their rough drafts, they may share their writing with an Elbow Partner, who will help them revise for specific details.